Skip to main content

 • Sierra Keolanui

 Sierra was raised in Maunalua and Waiau Oahu.
 She is passionate about anything relating to the ocean and considers touching the kai to be a life essential.
 She likes fish and poi, and sometimes feels like a big boy.
-Her current kuleana includes receiving new orders, transferring books to and from sister store Na Mea Hawaii, and talking story with anyone who visits the physical store.
+Responsibilities at Native Books include receiving orders, managing off-site inventory, social media, and talking story.

 Your Cart